Parking and travel

 We are working hard to maximise the use of our own land and assets to provide EV charging:

-- Rapid 120kWh chargers supplied by Instavolt – Available now at Oakwood Hill East car park, Loughton IG10 3TZ.
+- Rapid 120kWh chargers supplied by Instavolt – Available now in car parks at Oakwood Hill East and Bansons Lane, Ongar.
 Among the fastest in Essex and ideal for anyone on the go, but especially higher local mileage residents and businesses (taxis, minicabs and businesses with a light commercial van fleet).
-You can grab a coffee nearby while you wait and it is yards from our popular MoT station, so you can charge up after your test.

 - Delivering EV charging to Council Housing areas – Pilots planned to provide EV charging in social housing areas in Waltham Abbey including conversion of empty lockup garages to EV charging bays for residents.
 We think it is unfair that only those who can afford homes with off-street parking and access to things like higher rate tax breaks account for most new EV purchases.